LabO8/nestjs-s3/site/docs/buckets.md

    */
   GrantWriteACP?: string;
   /**
-   * Specifies whether you want S3 Object Lock to be enabled for the new bucket.
+   * Specifies whether you want S3 Object Lock for the new bucket.
    */
   ObjectLockEnabledForBucket?: boolean;
 }